October 30-31, 2015

 Moderator: Michael Meckler (Permanent Fellow, Center for Epigraphical and Palaeographical Studies, The Ohio State University)

-Anna Grotans: TBA (Department of Germanic Languages and Literatures, The Ohio State University)
+Anna A. Grotans: The Morphology of Eleventh-Century Artes Texts (Department of Germanic Languages and Literatures, The Ohio State University)

 Tina Chronopoulos: Ganymede and Helen on stage?
-(Classical and Near Eastern Studies, State University of New York Binghamton)
+(Classical and Near Eastern Studies, Binghamton University, State University of New York)

 Bart Huelsenbeck: Marginalia in the Quintilianic Minor Declamations: history, authority, function (Modern Languages and Classics, Ball State University)